cilium/cilium.io/src/posts/18-09-2018-ns-isolation/index.md

   - network policies
   - kube-dns policy
 ogImage: overview.png
-ogSummary: `Kubernetes clusters are used by multiple tenants to run their containerized workloads.
+ogSummary: 'Kubernetes clusters are used by multiple tenants to run their containerized workloads.
 Often, the tenant workloads are mapped to namespaces and strict access control is required for inter-namespace communications.
 The access control could be needed for separation of concerns such as monitoring namespace vs application namespace; for compliance such as PCI vs non-PCI workloads; or to meet requirements of serving different end customers such as workloads serving Pepsi vs Coke.
-In this post, we will look at namespace based segmentation of traffic along with examples of allowing specific inter-namespace communications.`
+In this post, we will look at namespace based segmentation of traffic along with examples of allowing specific inter-namespace communications.'
 ---

 ![](overview.png)